johnnovak/RML-Amiga/docs/docs/manual/installation.md

 from now on.

 If you already have WinUAE installed, no problem.
-The collection uses its own copy of WinUAE in portable mode, so it won't interfere with any existing installations.
+The collection uses its own copy of WinUAE in portable mode, so it won't interfere with existing installations.
 The included WinUAE will never save any data outside of the `$RML_BASE` folder.